-The cultural heritage of Chile consists, first, of its intangible heritage, composed of various cultural events and activities, such as visual arts, crafts, dances, holidays, cuisine, games, music and traditions.
+Chile's cultural heritage consists, firstly, of its intangible heritage, which is composed of various cultural events and activities, such as visual arts, crafts, dances, holidays, cuisine, games, music, and traditions.
 Secondly, its tangible heritage consists of those buildings, objects, and sites of archaeological, architectural, traditional, artistic, ethnographic, folkloric, historical, religious, or technological significance scattered through Chilean territory.
-Among them, some are declared World Heritage Sites by UNESCO, in accordance with the provisions of the Convention concerning the Protection of World Cultural and Natural Heritage of 1972, ratified by Chile in 1980.
-These cultural sites are the Rapa Nui National Park (1995), the Churches of Chiloé (2000), the historical district of the port city of Valparaíso (2003), Humberstone and Santa Laura Saltpeter Works (2005) and the mining city Sewell (2006).
+Among them, some are declared World Heritage Sites by UNESCO, under the provisions of the Convention concerning the Protection of World Cultural and Natural Heritage of 1972, ratified by Chile in 1980.
+These cultural sites are the Rapa Nui National Park (1995), the Churches of Chiloé (2000), the historical district of the port city of Valparaíso (2003), Humberstone and Santa Laura Saltpeter Works (2005), and the mining city Sewell (2006).